VueGWT/vue-gwt/docs-source/book/gwt-integration/user-panels.md

 ```

 ## Cleaning Up
-If you don't need your `VueGwtPanel` anymore, you can destroy it's VueComponent instance by calling:
+If you don't need your `VueGwtPanel` anymore, you can destroy it's Vue instance by calling:

 ```java
 vueGwtPanel.vue().$destroy();